michaelhannecke/claude_in_docker/README.md

 **⭐ Star this repository if you find it useful!**

-Made with ❤️ for developers who value security, documentation, and productivity.
+Made with ❤️ for developers who want to use **Claude Code in a fully-featured, isolated Docker environment**.

+---

+### 🤖 Ready to Use Claude Code in Docker?

+1. Clone this repository
+2. Open in VS Code
+3. Click "Reopen in Container"
+4. Start using Claude Code with full Python, Jupyter, Docker, and Playwright support!

+**This is the complete Claude Code DevContainer integration you've been looking for.**

 </div>